zowe/community/Technical-Steering-Committee/principles.md

 ## The Zowe does not depend on and is not owned by any specific Vendor
 **Principle:** Vendor Neutral

 We will keep Zowe vendor neutral.
 No company can claim that it owns Zowe.
-If we use technology specific to a vendor or company we need a very strong argument and a means to move away from that technology if the vendor intends to leverage the technology counter to our principles.
+If we use technology owned by a vendor or company (e.g. z/OS) we need a very strong argument and a means to move away from that technology if the vendor intends to leverage the technology counter to our principles.
 Such technology also needs to be accessible to anyone wanting to participate and contribute to the Zowe project.

 ## Squads are self-governing
 **Principle:** Minimal Viable Governance